softwaregroup-bg/ut-run/microservices.md

         // return a module named utModule1, will prefix handlers with this name (implementationApi) => (function utModule1({param1, param2}) {
             // param1, param2 are values from then current configuration, under utModule1.*
-            // the functions returned by partials will receive configuration
+            // the functions returned by layers will receive configuration
-            // from utModule1 subkeys corresponding to the partial name return {
+            // from utModule1 subkeys corresponding to the layer name return {
-                partial1: ({param1, param2}) =>
+                layer1: ({param1, param2}) =>
-                //  param1, param2 are values from then current configuration, under utModule1.partial1.*
+                //  param1, param2 are values from then current configuration, under utModule1.layer1.*
-                    [ // return array of handlers for this partial adapter1, handlers1, error
+                    [ // return array of handlers for this layer adapter1, handlers1, error
                     ],
-                partial2: () => // define second partial
+                layer2: () => // define another layer
                     [
                         sql, sqlSeed, sqlStandard, http, validation
                     ]